-You may also want to check out Where to Stay in Venice: A Guide to All 6 Neighbourhoods
+For a complete overview, check out Where to Stay in Venice: Guide to Venice Neighbourhoods

 It may not boast the long list of famous attractions of some of the other sestieri but Santa Croce district still has more than enough interesting sites and great photo ops to keep you occupied.
 It’s still Venice, after all.

 1. Find the Narrow Street of Calle Ca’ Zusto